 Rosemary studied at Canterbury and Bideford Colleges of Art.
-She taught GCE ‘O’ level and recreational art and first exhibited in the West country in the early 1970’s.
+Taught GCE ‘O’ level and recreational art.
+First exhibited in the West Country in the early 1970’s.
 She has had work accepted by the Royal Academy and New English Art Club.
 Exhibited in Norfolk, Suffolk, Yorkshire and London.
 Several works are in collections abroad.
-She returned to teaching for Adult Education & private classes in 1998 and tutored art courses in Switzerland.
-Rosemary has studios in Norfolk and Suffolk.
+Returned to teaching Adult Education & private classes in 1998.
+Tutored art course in Switzerland.
+Now retired from teaching.
+Has studios in Norfolk and Suffolk.

 I work in gouache, acrylic, oil, pastel and mixed media in a wide range of subjects.
 I keep my styles of painting open so as to have fresh ways of expressing myself and not become someone who churns out the same old thing.
 I derive great pleasure from incorporating animal and human figures into my work as they go about their daily work or play, often using humour to lighten situations.